Scott Bradner

 Scott Bradner is a senior figure in the area of Internet governance.
-He serves as the secretary to the Internet Society and was formerly a trustee.
-He is on the board of ARIN, the North American IP address registry.
+He served as the secretary to the Internet Society from 2003-2016 and was formerly a trustee.
+He was on the board of ARIN, the North American IP address registry.
 He has also held numerous senior leadership roles on the Internet Engineering Task Force (IETF) which develops Internet standards.
 Until his retirement in July 2016, he was also University Technology Security Officer at Harvard University.